raamana/neuropredict/README.md

 ## News

+ - **Very soon, neuropredict will support regression applications** i.e. predicting continuous targets (in addition to categorical classes), as well as allow you to **regress out covariates / confounds** within the nested-CV (following all the best practices).
+Stay tuned!

  - Good news: `neuropredict` can handle missing data now (that are encoded with `numpy.NaN`).
 This is done respecting the cross-validation splits without any data leakage.

 ## Overview